 What is a Fellowship?

-Fellowships are typically merit-based scholarships which fund students and alumni to conduct research, complete a project, and/or study at the undergraduate or graduate level.
+Fellowships are typically merit-based scholarships that fund students and alumni to conduct research, complete a project, and/or study at the undergraduate or graduate level.

 Some of the fellowships listed here require a two-step application process beginning with an initial institutional nomination.
 The Earlham Liaison listed within each description can provide more complete information on application procedures.